 Depending on your headphones, this can be more difficult than it sounds.
-This inexpensive, universal padding from Geekria ($10) will fit just about any headband, but it looks like you pulled a sock over your headphones—not exactly fashionable.
-This pleather snap-on cushion from the same company is almost twice as expensive ($18), but it looks a bit better, and should still fit a lot of headphones.
+This inexpensive, universal padding from Geekria ($9) will fit just about any headband, but it looks like you pulled a sock over your headphones—not exactly fashionable.
+This pleather snap-on cushion from the same company is twice as expensive ($18), but it looks a bit better and should still fit a lot of headphones.
 And both are removable, if you decide you don’t like them.

 To really go DIY on the headband, though, you can remove whatever cushioning is there and replace it with something completely new.
 Amazon is full of replacement cushions for popular headphones, and you may be able to use one of them to jerry-rig your own superbly comfortable pair.
-For example, you could apply this $10 replacement pad for the Sennheiser HD600 to a plastic headband with some glue or industrial Velcro.
-It will likely look a lot better than the universal options—but not every headphone will be so accommodating, so you may need to get a little clever in how you attach it.
+For example, you could apply this $10 replacement pad for various Bose headphones to a plastic headband with some glue or industrial Velcro.
+It will likely look a lot better than the universal options, but not every headphone will be so accommodating—so you may need to get a little clever in how you attach it.